proycon/LaMachine/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/proycon/lamachine.svg)](https://hub.docker.com/r/proycon/lamachine/)
 [![Project Status: Unsupported - The project has reached a stable, usable state but the author(s) have ceased all work on it](https://www.repostatus.org/badges/latest/unsupported.svg)](https://www.repostatus.org/#unsupported)

-**IMPORTANT NOTE: LaMachine is end-of-life and being deprecated.
+**IMPORTANT NOTE: LaMachine is end-of-life and deprecated.
+There will be no further development and its usage is no longer recommended.
 See [this post](https://github.com/proycon/LaMachine/issues/214) for reasons and alternative solutions**

 LaMachine is a unified software distribution for Natural Language Processing.
 We integrate numerous open-source NLP tools, programming libraries, web-services, and web-applications in a single Virtual Research Environment that can be